karimabuseer/bank-tech-test/README.md

 # Bank Account Tech Test
 - Tech test for week 10 of Maker's Academy
 - Ruby program that mimics the functionality of a bank account.
-Accounts can be opened, and
+Accounts can be opened, and deposits and withdrawals can be made.
 ## Usage:
 To use the app:
 1. Clone the repository and pull to your local machine.